Public Art and the Public Art Panel

 An important way to enhance the cultural identity of the District is through public art, which may be permanently exhibited indoors in public buildings, or installed or created outdoors, often as an integrated aspect of our outdoor structures.
 Our public artworks include major artworks commissioned by Council, artist-designed elements integrated into Council developments, or community-led projects such as murals or temporary installations.
 Council annually approves its Public Art Programme which sets out a list of sites to install public artwork.

 Te Uruhi/Maclean Park - Designs for Tohorā by Kereama Taepa

 Otaihanga Domain toilet block – project led by muralist Theo Arraj and carried out by a group of young people co-ordinated by the Kāpiti Coast Youth Council

 The Council appoints the Public Art Panel to provide expert advice to Council, to assist and advise on the Public Art Programme, and to commission major public artworks.

 The Panel has five members: representatives from Elected Council members, Te Whakaminenga o Kāpiti, and Mahara Gallery, nominated by those bodies, and two independent arts professionals selected through a public process.
 At least one of the independent arts professionals should have experience in urban design, for their expertise in integrating artistic elements into Council developments and community-led projects such as murals or temporary installations.

 More information on the roles and responsibilities of the Panel can be found in the Terms of Reference.

-Please contact the Arts Advisor for more information and how to apply: Rosie.Salas@kapiticoast.govt.nz
+Please contact the Arts Advisor for more information and how to make proposals for public artworks: Rosie.Salas@kapiticoast.govt.nz